johannthorir/holdmybeer/README.md

 ## Dependecies.

 Uses libfcgi and libfcgi++ for the FastCGI interface.
-RapidJSON is used JSON handling and is included.
-OpenSSL libcrypt is used the MD5 hash in the ETags.
+RapidJSON is used for JSON handling and is included.
+OpenSSL libcrypt is used for the MD5 hash in the ETags.
 If using newer OpenSSL libraries you may get a deprecation warning for the MD5 function.

 ## Examples.